 WHY PRACTICE WITH A CERTIFIED GUIDE?

 Just like meditation , yoga, and other wellness work, you can practice this on your own, but a trained guide offers an opportunity for a deeper experience and opportunities to grow in your practice.
-I am trained to be able to offer you guidance by opening the doors for you to find connections with the nature through your unique lens.
+There has been recent date showing that forest bathing participants who practiced with a guide reported deeper levels of connection an an increase in positive emotions when compared to those who practiced on their own.
+Our guides are trained to be able to offer you guidance by opening the doors for you to find connections with the nature through your unique lens.
 There is a saying among forest therapy guides "The forest is the therapist and I act as the guide".
 During a forest therapy session I will provide guidance as you discover what the forest has to offer you in your healing experience.

 Forest Bathing Q & A

 Where and how did Forest Bathing start?

 The Japanese Ministry of Agriculture, Forestry, and Fisheries first developed forest bathing in 1982 as a way of addressing illness in Japanese society.
 It served a dual purpose to encourage people to protect forests.
 When one develops an intimate relationship with more than the human world, protecting that resource and that relationship becomes essential.

 Is there any actual proof that Forest Bathing will make me healthier?
 What exactly does it do?